-Like most Americans, Virginians are facing growing threats from fraudulent, deceptive, and illegal practices.
+Like most Americans, Virginians face growing threats from fraudulent, deceptive, and illegal practices.

 Why is This Important?

 Consumer fraud and identity theft are growing problems across America.
 However, it is difficult to compare consumer protection statistics across states, as there is great variation in relevant state laws, definitions, standards of evidence, and record keeping.
 The Consumer Sentinel, a database set up by the Federal Trade Commission, provides a limited view of consumer protection issues and trends, with a strong focus on fraud perpetrated via the Internet and telemarketing.
-In 2012 alone, the Consumer Sentinel received over 2 million consumer fraud, identity theft, and related complaints (yet another increase over the previous year), with victims reporting losses of $1.5 billion.
+In 2014 alone, the Consumer Sentinel received over 2.5 million consumer fraud, identity theft, and related complaints, with victims reporting losses of $1.7 billion.
+These figures represent a significant increase over the previous year.

 The Federation of State Medical Boards (FSMB) tracks disciplinary actions taken against doctors -- revocations, surrenders, and probations / restrictions for medical licenses.
-During 2011, state medical boards took a total of 6,034 disciplinary actions against doctors nationwide, an increase of 382 actions from 2010.
+During 2011 (the most recent year data is available), state medical boards took a total of 6,034 disciplinary actions against doctors nationwide, an increase of 382 actions from 2010.

 How is Virginia Doing?

-According to complaints made to the Consumer Sentinel in 2012, Virginia had the 7th highest rate of consumer fraud and other related problems: 517.4 per 100,000 population, and above the national average of 464.1.
-Virginians reported a total of 42,355 fraud and other cases in 2012, which ranked the Commonwealth 44th out of 50 states.
+According to the Consumer Sentinel, every state in the country saw an increase in consumer fraud complaints in 2014.
+Virginia had the 11th highest rate of consumer fraud and other related problems: 594.9 per 100,000 population, and above the national average of 588.6.
+Virginians reported a total of 49,537 fraud and other cases in 2014.

 The top fraud categories, regardless of location, were: